 That the Thunderbird outsold these two is a testament to its attainability and class–rarely is something so available so highly regarded.
 The Thunderbird sold roughly 72,000 units in 1965, despite its more upright styling compared to the rakish 1965 GM models.
 The T-Bird was upright done right.

 As had been the case since the 1961 model’s introduction, T-Birds were powered by the adequate although not really breathtaking 390 FE.
 After 1965, Ford traded in its black and gold engine scheme for the familiar Ford blue, which may or may not be an upgrade depending on your preference.
 The surprisingly cramped engine compartment became even more so when one opted for the de rigueur air conditioner.
-1965 was the first year for alternators in Fords, as well, which added a little extra space when compared to the somewhat old-fashioned generator.

 As was always the case with T-Birds, however, the interior was the star of the show.
 The L-shaped console, the huge dashboard fascia, the compass-like gauge pods, the power windows and locks, and the swing-away steering wheel all added to an ambience that looked like it cost a lot of money.
 If one wanted to show off, there were worse ways to do it than by showing up in a T-Bird.